theshpio/crawl/README.md

-Crawl fetches, sorts and outputs a list of url from the given one.
+Crawl fetches, sorts and outputs a list of unique URL from the given one.
 It makes available content easy to find.
 >Install binary. [more details](https://go.dev/doc/code).
 > Hint if you have a trouble:
 ```